nishantpandey4/Pick_place_mobile_robot/README.md

 4. diff_control.py - to control the differential drive of the robot and make it stop just before the goal using a closed-loop controller

-5. go_home.py - to go back to home position of the bot i.e. origin after pick and place operation.
+5. go_home.py - to go back to the home position of the bot i.e. origin after pick and place operation.

 6. grasp.py - to grasp an object using the gripper